Kudzu

 The invention relates to a method for extracting puerarin from

-traditional Chinese medicine kudzu, which belongs to the fields of
+traditional Chinese medicine kudzu, which belongs to the fields

-backflow extraction by using ethanol, concentrating and drying
+conducting backflow extraction by using ethanol, concentrating

-conducting adsorption separation through macroporous resin,
+filtering, conducting adsorption separation through macroporous

-eluent, decompressing, concentrating and recovering the ethanol,
+ethanol eluent, decompressing, concentrating and recovering the

-preparation such as dropping pills.
+high-purity medical preparation such as dropping pills.

 CN102319282